WenshuaiHu/UDA_MSRS_HMDA-DANet/README.md

 --------------------

 Wen-Shuai Hu: wshuswjtu@163.com<br>
-Wen-Shuai Hu is currently a Post-Doctoral Researcher of the School of Information and Electronics with Beijing Institute of Technology, Beijing, China.
+He is currently an Assistant Professor with the School of Information Science and Technology, Southwest Jiaotong University, Chengdu, China.